JaydenPagsolingan/PortfolioProjects/SDSU University Operating Fund Budget Analysis Dashboard/README.md

 - FY 23-24 had a $106 million favorable variance
 - FY 24-25 had a $132.76 million favorable variance

-Interpretation: In FY24-25, Fewer divisions over budget compared to the previous fiscal year.
+Interpretation: In FY24-25, fewer divisions over budget compared to the previous fiscal year.
 However, the increase in total favorable variance does not indicate increased efficiency.
 It may instead reflect changes in budget assumptions and reserve activity.

 *Follow-up Analysis:* Further investigate the $26.76 million variance increase by division and category.
 Separate operational spending variances from reserve activities before making any evaluations or budgetary decisions.